BirhanuAsmamaw/QueryHub/README.md

 # 🧠 QueryHub

 **QueryHub** is an AI-powered question-and-answer app that lets users ask anything and receive intelligent responses based on up-to-date online resources.
-Built with a **Flutter** frontend and a **FastAPI** backend, it integrates with the **Gemini API** to deliver rich, context-aware answers in real time.
+Built with a Flutter frontend and a FastAPIbackend, it integrates with the Gemini API to deliver rich, context-aware answers in real time.

 ---